Best day trips from Florence (without a car)

 Day trip to Bologna from Florence

 Bologna is a fantastic city, rich in art and history.
 It is one of the cultural capitals of Italy, and is also a very lively university city.
 But Bologna is also and above all a gastronomic capital, whose culinary tradition has produced some staples of Italian cuisine.
-Especially the fresh pasta, and especially the lasagna!
+Especially the fresh pasta, and especially the lasagna, one of my favorite food in the world!
 Bologna is the capital of Emilia Romagna, home of balsamic vinegar, prosciutto and Parmigiano Reggiano cheese.
 Between one meal and another, don’t forget to visit its ancient towers, churches full of artworks and its unique museums.
+Some of my favorite places in Bologna are:

 • Italo – Italo trains are always high speed.